hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ### BED file formats

 #### BED
-Take content from slide deck here
+Take content from slide deck here: https://github.com/hbctraining/Intro-to-ChIPseq/blob/master/lectures/Fileformats.pdf

+Talk about zero and one-based

 #### narrowPeak
 A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+4 format, which means the first 6 columns of a standard BED file  with **4 additional fields**: